khanhdang/Spike-MCryptCores/README.md

 ## Setting up

-The source code only work with Python 3.7, therefore, we will use conda to manage.
+The source code only works with Python 3.7, therefore, we will use conda to manage.
 Please install miniconda from [https://conda.io/](https://conda.io/).

 Then, let's create a virtual environment